UMAprotocol/UMIPs/UMIPs/umip-52.md

 	- This is how other contracts will find the optimistic oracle and reference it.
 - The DVM will need to be upgraded to recognize disputes sent to it by the optimistic oracle and to handle ancillary data (UMIP-55).

 Note: this change will only create the optimistic oracle.
-New financial contracts that utilize the optimistic oracle will need to be deployed for it to become useful, and the DVM will require an upgrade to handle ancillary data.
+New financial contracts that utilize the optimistic oracle will need to be deployed for it to become useful.
+Until all steps above are performed, the deployed OptimisticOracle _should not_ be used in production since it will not be able to raise disputes to the DVM.

 TODO: Describe the steps for using the Optimstic Oracle in detail.